 Survey templates fall into three groups:

-- Mindset’s @Work™ series of engagement and other templates – Mindset’s statistically validated and scientifically researched series of @Work™ employee engagement, diversity and inclusion and other survey models are bundled where appropriate with Engage INSIGHT best-practices recommendations and the custom Engage PERSONAL reports for online survey respondents, and can be used freely and at no cost.
+- Mindset’s @Way-of-Work series of engagement and other templates – Mindset’s statistically validated and scientifically researched series of @Way-of-Work employee engagement, diversity and inclusion and other survey models are bundled where appropriate with Engage INSIGHT best-practices recommendations and the custom Engage PERSONAL reports for online survey respondents, and can be used freely and at no cost.

 - Free templates – templates of survey models made available by Mindset and its Partners that can be used freely and at no additional cost.